FDA advisers move a step closer on COVID-19 vaccines for kids under 5

 COVID-19 vaccine shots for U.S. infants, toddlers and preschoolers moved a step closer Wednesday.

-The Food and Drug Administration's outside vaccine advisers gave a thumbs-up to Moderna's two shots for the littlest kids.
-The panel is set to vote later Wednesday on whether to also recommend Pfizer's three-shot series for the young age group.
+The Food and Drug Administration's outside vaccine advisers gave a thumbs-up to Moderna's two-shot vaccine and also to Pfizer-BioNTech's three-shot series for the young age group.

-The outside experts voted unanimously that the benefits of Moderna's shots outweigh any risks for children under 5 — a group that includes roughly 18 million youngsters.
+The panel of experts voted unanimously that the benefits of Moderna's and and Pfizer's shots outweigh any risks for children under 5 — a group that includes roughly 18 million youngsters.

 They are the last remaining group in the U.S. to get vaccinated and many parents have been anxious to protect their children.
 If all the regulatory steps are cleared, shots should be available next week.